kozzion/KozzionArt/README.md

 Given a point at [0,0,1] applying random matrix transfomation can make intresting patterns.
 Barnsley fern is the most famous of these but really every collection of 3by3 matrixes with norms smaller than 1 works.

 (http://htmlpreview.github.io/?https://github.com/kozzion/KozzionArt/blob/master/JavaScript/java_script_art_2_0.html)

+## Acknowledgement
+Although most of the work is my own I could not have done is without my nerdy friends.
+Stijn Arnold
+Ward van Hoof
+Hugo Cox
+Bas Hickendorf